ddeeddii/ezitems-web/readme.md

 The theme can be changed by changing the theme of your OS.

+When uploading sprites, the sprites **must be** 32x32 and have a 32 bit depth.

+For any problems with the app, feel free to submit an issue or DM me on discord

 ## Credits
 **Kittenchilly** - `ezitems-web` combines [Yet Another Voodoo Pin over Dull Razor ](https://steamcommunity.com/sharedfiles/filedetails/?id=2586699693) and [Electric Penny over Charged Penny